osbuild/osbuild.github.io/docs/user-guide/01-blueprint-reference.md

 mkpasswd -m sha-512
 ```

-Add a user to the image, and/or set their ssh key.
+Adds a user to or modifies a user in the image, and/or set their ssh key.
 All fields for this section are optional except for the name.
 The following is a complete example:

 <Tabs values={tabValuesAll} >
 <TabItem value="on-premises" >